-Health courses are available in Australia through online and mixed-mode study.
-Graduates are employed in clinical, allied health, community and corporate roles.
-Some health courses can be studied 100% online.
-For those that can’t, mixed-mode study may be available.
+Health courses are available from Australian universities via online and mixed-mode study.
+Graduates are employed in clinical, allied health, community and management roles.
+Some programs can be taken 100% online.
+For those that can’t, mixed-mode study is often an option.

-Counselling is a popular study option after you've worked in community care.
-You should know if counselling is right for you and have some experience from which to give advice.
+Counselling is a popular study option for people who've worked in community care.
+Experience builds a knowledge base and helps you know if counselling is right for you.

-To gain professional accreditation, you can get a Bachelor of Counselling or equivalent degree.
+For professional accreditation, you'll need a Bachelor of Counselling or equivalent degree.
 Alternatively, if you have a degree, you're eligible for a 2-year graduate diploma.

-Counselling programs for professional accreditation include essential face-to-face classes where students learn practical aspects of counselling.
-Work placements also give students opportunity to interact with counsellors and clients...
-READ MORE
+Counselling programs for professional accreditation include essential face-to-face classes where students learn practical skills.
+Work placements also give students opportunity to interact with counsellors and clients.

-Health managers plan, administer, monitor and coordinate health care delivery.
-Studying health management develops knowledge and skills for senior administrative and planning positions in hospitals and other health facilities.
+Health managers plan, administer, monitor and coordinate healthcare delivery.
+Studying health management develops knowledge and skills for administration and planning positions in hospitals and other health facilities.

-To become a successful health manager, Australian universities offer online masters degrees and other postgraduate courses.
-The courses teach you how to be an effective manager and give you credentials to compete for executive jobs.
+To become a health manager, Australian universities offer online masters degrees and other postgraduate courses.
+You learn how to be an effective manager and gain credentials, such as an MHA, to compete for executive jobs.

-Mental health is an issue across the health sector, including in counselling, social work, nursing and psychology.
-By doing an online postgraduate course, you can gain specialist skills within your profession and move into new healthcare roles.
+Mental health occupational fields include in counselling, social work, nursing and psychology.
+By doing an online postgraduate course, you gain the skills to move into specialist roles.

-You can gain mental health qualifications by completing a graduate certificate, graduate diploma or masters degree.
-Courses teach you how to understand mental health conditions and meet patient needs...
-READ MORE
+You can gain mental health qualifications by completing courses such as a graduate certificate, graduate diploma or masters degree.
+Participants learn to understand mental health conditions and meet patient needs.

-External nursing courses combine online academic study with hands-on training and work placements.
+Degrees for nursing incorporate hands-on training and work placements as required.
 A Bachelor of Nursing degree allows you to become a Registered Nurse.

-Hands-on training on campus and clinical placements in the community should be considered when choosing a program.
-Students spend 800+ hours in healthcare facilities during a 3-year bachelor degree.
+When choosing a pre-registration program, on-campus nursing similations and clinical placements should be considered.
+Students spend 800+ hours in healthcare facilities during a 3-year bachelor degree for example.